 Our model can further be generalized to individuals thinking multiple stages ahead.
-In particular, a Two-Stages Ahead model would allow us to endogenize the length of the breaks between content consumption.
+In particular, a Two-Stages Ahead model would allow us to capture the utility of the specific length of the breaks between content consumption, beyond the simple intercepts.
 For example, in a myopic model, the length of a break may be modeled as a set of probabilities in a discrete case (i.e., short vs. medium vs. long breaks) or as some type of hazard function in a continuous case (Seetharaman and Chintagunta 2003; Schweidel and Moe 2016).
 Alternatively, if individuals are thinking Two-Stages Ahead, then they may take into account how the utility of content consumption in the future changes depending on the length of the break.
 In our model, if breaks increase the utility of consumption, then we would expect longer breaks to lead to greater utility of future content consumption, but longer breaks may also reduce learning and expected scores on upcoming quizzes - hence the "tension" in the model between the utility of consumption and the utility from knowledge accumulation.
 Thus, endogenizing break lengths under the Two-Stages Ahead assumption is another way that our model could capture temporal binging patterns, since individuals who are taking fewer breaks in order to learn more in the future are temporal binging, by our definition.
-We restricted our analyses to individuals who had registered and paid for the course, in order to obtain a sample with enough observations to quantify and model binge consumption at the individual level.
-In future work, we can extend our model to capture how individuals actually make payment decisions.
-For example, they might register and sample the course content before deciding to pay.
-We can also model more sparse consumption patterns of individuals who may quit after only a few lectures.